AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/implementation.md

 ![](../../../images/enterprise-web-app-credential-overview.png)

-## Implementing the consent worklfow
+## Implementing the consent workflow

 ### Step 1: Building the consent URL

-The consent workflow starts when the customer admin visits the partner app and clicks on the Connect with Adobe button.
-You must build the consent URL and embed it in the Connect with Adobe button.
-Here's how -
+The consent workflow starts when the customer admin visits the partner app and clicks on the 'Connect with Adobe' button.
+You must construct the consent URL and embed it into the 'Connect with Adobe' button.
+To construct the consent URL, follow these steps:

-1. The Adobe IMS consent screen for the Enterprise Web App credential is located at https://id.adobe.com/consent. (// TODO confirm)
+1. The Adobe IMS consent endpoint for the Enterprise Web App credential is https://id.adobe.com/consent.
-2. Append the query parameters `client_id`, `scope`, `state`, `nonce`, and `redirect_uri` (optional) to the above URL.
+2. Append these query parameters to the consent URL: `client_id`, `scope`, `state`, `nonce`, and optionally `redirect_uri`.
-   1. You can find the value of `client_id` and `scope` on the Enterprise Web App credential overview page.
+   1. Copy the value of `client_id` and `scope` from the Enterprise Web App credential overview page.
-   2. You must generate cryptographically secure random strings for the value of `state` and `nonce` parameters and store these values in the user session on the backend.
-In order to retrieve the user's session later, you must also store the user's session ID in the browser (cookies or local storage).
+   2. Generate cryptographically secure random values for the `state` and `nonce` parameters.
+Store these securely in the user’s session on your backend.
+Furthermore, to retrieve the user's session later, store a session identifier (such as a secure cookie or encrypted local storage value) to tie the consent response to that user.
-   3. You can optionally specify a `redirect_uri` in the consent URL to redirect the admin to a URL different from your default redirect URI.
+   3. Optionally specify a `redirect_uri` in the consent URL to redirect the admin to a URL different from your default redirect URI.
 The supplied URL must match one of the redirect URL patterns configured in the credential.
-3. Embed the consent URL in the Connect with Adobe button for the admin to click.
+3. Embed the consent URL in the 'Connect with Adobe' button for the admin to click.

 ### Step 2: Verifying the redirect

 Once the admin provides consent and is redirected back to your app, a few query parameters will be appended to the redirect URL containing information on whether the admin consented to your app or not.
-The query parameters will also contain information critical to verifying the legitmacy of the redirect.
+The query parameters will also contain information critical to verifying the authenticity of the redirect.

 1. The `admin_consent` parameter is set to `true` if the admin provided consent to your application, and `false` if the admin cancelled the workflow.

 The `admin_consent` parameter will not be present in the redirect in cases of error.
 Instead the `error` parameter will be present and the error code will be supplied as the value.
-Look at the [API reference](ims.md#) (// TODO link to exact section) to view all error codes and what they mean.
+Look at the [API reference](ims.md#error-codes) to view all error codes and what they mean.

-2. The `state` query parameter will be appended to the redirect URL if you specified it in the consent URL.
-The `state` parameter is used to prevent Cross-site Request Forgery (CSRF) attacks.
-To validate it, you must send the `state` parameter and the user's session ID (stored in browser cookies or local storage) to your backend server.
-Your backend server must match the value of the `state` parameter in the redirect to the one stored in the user's session on your backend server.
-If the values do not match, you must terminate the consent workflow and not trust the redirect.
+1. The `state` parameter is set to the value you supplied in the consent URL.

+The parameter is used to prevent Cross-site Request Forgery (CSRF) attacks.
+To validate it,
+   1. Send the `state` parameter and the user's session ID (stored in browser cookies or local storage) to your backend server.
+   2. On your backend server, compare the state value in the redirect to the version saved in the user’s session on your server.
+   3. If the values do not match, you must terminate the consent workflow and reject the redirect.

-3. The `id_token` parameter is only present if the admin provided consent to your application.
-To validate it, you must send the `id_token` parameter and the user's session ID (stored in browser cookies or local storage) to your backend server.
-Your backend server must -
+1. The `id_token` parameter is only present if the admin provided consent to your application.
+To validate it
+   1. Send the `id_token` parameter and the user's session ID (stored in browser cookies or local storage) to your backend server.
-   1. Inspect the `id_token` and validate its signature (view sample code here).
+   2. On your backend server, inspect the `id_token` and validate its signature (view [sample code](samples.md)).
-   2. Inspect the `id_token` and extract the value of the `nonce` claim from the token (view sample code here).
-Match the value of the `nonce` claim to what is stored in the user's session on your backend server.
-If the values do not match, terminate the consent workflow.
+   3. On your backend server, extract the value of the `nonce` claim from the `id_token` (view [sample code](samples.md)).
+Compare the value of the `nonce` claim to the version saved in the user’s session on your server.
-   3. If the singature of the `id_token` is not valid or the value of the `nonce` claim doe not match, you must terminate the consent worklow and not trust the redirect.
+   4. If the signature of the `id_token` is not valid or the value of the `nonce` claim does not match, you must terminate the consent workflow and reject the redirect.

 <InlineAlert slots="text"/>